qubolino/flybaby/README.md

    1. with a micro-usb <-> micro-usb in which case you will need to provide
    1. directly soldering on the kobo serial port (http://gethighstayhigh.co.uk/kobo-self-build/)
 1. optionally remove the battery from KoBo and put another on in place -- i soldered 3 18650 Li-Ion outside the kobo for exxxxtended autonomy

+## credits
+This is originially a port of Iain Frew's https://github.com/mwesterm/esp32-vario which itself is a port of Hari Nair's https://github.com/har-in-air/ESP8266_MPU9250_MS5611_VARIO to esp32 and using the DMP functionaility of the 6050 IMU on the GY-86 breakout board.

+The majority of the code was some great work by Jeff Rowberg for the mpu6050 library and the i2cdevlib interface, and Hari Nair for the Vario design.
+The calibration came from  Luis Ródenas.
+Iain Frew put some glue on various components.
+I added GPS forwarding and NMEA output.
+The plan is to build on it.